Date of Award:

 Plants, Soils, and Climate

-Soil quality problems such as erosion, depleted soil organic matter, salinity, depleted or excessive nutrient reserves and reduced water holding capacity are of increasing concern to farmers in the Intermountain West.
-Marginal soils require higher rates of fertilizers and other amendments to meet crop needs.
-As input costs rise and water resources are increasingly limited, simple and effective methods for evaluating and improving soil quality and fertility are of growing importance.
-Practices known to improve soil quality include reduced to no tillage, cover crop use- especially legumes, and addition of mulch and other carbon rich amendments.
-Comprehensive soil quality testing is often not routine, cost prohibitive, unavailable or confusing to interpret.
-The purpose of this study was to develop tools to help growers improve and monitor soil quality.
-Chapter 1 provides a general overview of the project.
-Chapters 2 and 3 discuss the effectiveness of simple soil tests that can be performed by growers on-site.
-The most effective simple soil testing methods were found to be modified slake tests, the Solvita® respiration test kit, and soil organism biodiversity counts (R = 0.88, R = 0.88, R = 0.68 respectively).
-Simple nutrient test kits, correlated somewhat with laboratory results (the highest correlation was R = 0.80), however no simple test kit was accurate across all tests provided.
+Soil health is often overlooked as a long-term management strategy as growers face an increasing number of short-term management challenges in the Intermountain West.
+The costs of inputs are rising and water resources are becoming more limited.
+Soil with poor health typically requires more amendments and fertlizers to meet crop needs.
+Soil health tests can help reveal management practices that reduce soil health, as well as those that improve soil health.
+Practices known to improve soil health are reduced to no tillage, cover crop use- especially legumes, and addition of mulch and other organic materials.
+Soil health testing is not routine in most soil testing facilities, therefore is often cost prohibitive, unavailable or confusing to interpret.
+The purpose of this study was to help growers improve and monitor soil health.
+Chapter 1 provides an overview of soil health.
+Chapters 2 and 3 discuss the effectiveness of simple soil health tests that can be performed by growers on-site.
+The best simple soil testing methods were found to be modified slake tests, the Solvita® respiration test kit, and soil organism biodiversity counts.
+Simple nutrient test kits were found to be much less accurate in identifying pH or soil nutrient availability when compared to soil testing facility results.
 Chapters 4 and 5 investigate organic nutrient management practices for peach orchards in the Utah, illustrating examples from: Captiol Reef National Park, Torrey, in southcentral Utah; and Utah State University Horticultural Research Farm, Kaysville, in northern Utah.

 Thomsen, Esther Oline, "Simple Soil Quality Tests and Organic Management Practices for Orchards in the Intermountain West" (2016).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5050.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .